-So there’s a couple of different meanings to being consistent on youtube.
+So there are a couple of different meanings to being consistent on youtube.
 Most people assume it means having a regular upload schedule.
 But, it also means consistently uploading videos on the same kind of topic or theme with the same kind of vibe.

-It’s been known for a while that youtube is trying to take the space that TV once held in our hearts before netflix came along, so it makes sense that youtube might prefer channels that have a strict upload schedule.
-Almost like a TV “Tonight at 9, Jenna Marbles annoying her dogs!”.
-Of course because the youtube algorithm is a tricky little beast there’s no way to know if the algorithm gives you any kind of reward for that type of on the nose consistency, but chances are with the direction youtube is going that there could be bonus points for it.
+It’s been known for a while that youtube is trying to take the space that TV once held in our hearts before Netflix came along, so it makes sense that youtube might prefer channels that have a strict upload schedule.
+Almost like a TV “Tonight at 9, Jenna Marbles is annoying her dogs!”.
+Of course, because the youtube algorithm is a tricky little beast, there’s no way to know if the algorithm gives you any kind of reward for that type of on the nose consistency, but chances are with the direction youtube is going that there could be bonus points for it.

-There are plenty of youtubers out there that have become successful without any kind of hard schedule beyond a “new videos once a week” without specifying a day or time.
-It does seem to work fine for some people so don’t feel like you 100% need to be consistent if it doesn’t work for you.
+There are plenty of YouTubers out there that have become successful without any hard schedule beyond “new videos once a week” without specifying a day or time.
+It does seem to work fine for some people, so don’t feel like you 100% need to be consistent if it doesn’t work for you.

-The consistency idea was originally one that was for the benefit of your audience.
+The consistency idea was originally one for your audience’s benefit.
 It can encourage viewers to come on youtube at a certain time of day to get your latest video.
 The truth is, now there are a billion different ways to notify your audience when a new video is up.
-Youtube has a built in notifications system, youtubers hop onto a zillion different social media platforms to let audiences know that a new video is going live so is consistency really as important as it once was?
+Youtube has a built-in notifications system, and Youtubers hop onto a zillion different social media platforms to let audiences know that a new video is going live so is consistency really as important as it once was?

 The one thing you want to watch out for is failing to meet your schedule.
-I see tonnes of people complaining when a youtuber fails to meet the schedule they’ve created for themselves, especially if they’re consistently failing.
-If you feel like you might end up in that kind of pit, well, it’s better to stick to a less strict schedule rather than continually disappointing your subscribers.
+I see many people complaining when a YouTuber fails to meet the schedule they’ve created for themselves, especially if they’re consistently failing.
+If you feel like you might end up in that pit, it’s better to stick to a less strict schedule rather than continually disappointing your subscribers.

 Basically, it seems like being consistent can help your channel from a youtube algorithm point of view, but it doesn’t necessarily need to be a super strict time and date kind of schedule.
 Having a more general “New Videos Twice a Week” kind of schedule can work just as well if you struggle to stay on top of anything stricter than that.

-The second type of consistency, staying in the little topic box you’ve created for your channel is pretty important.
+The second type of consistency, staying in the little topic box you’ve created for your channel, is pretty important.
 You only have to look at other channels that have strayed out of their niche to see the effect it has on your audience.
-PewDiePie is a great example of this, he started as a predominantly gaming channel and in recent years has shifted away from games and into a more vlog style of video.
-While he still has a huge audience, a lot of them have stopped watching the majority of his videos and out of his 53 million odd subscribers he pulls in around 2 million views per video.
-It’s not a number to be sneezed at, but it does seem like his audience aren’t as interested in his new style of content.
+PewDiePie is a great example of this; he started as a predominantly gaming channel and in recent years, has shifted away from games and into a more vlog style of video.
+While he still has a huge audience, many of them have stopped watching most of his videos, and out of his 111 million odd subscribers, he pulls in around 4 to 8 million views per video.
+It’s not a number to be sneezed at, but it does seem like his audience isn’t as interested in his new style of content.

 Youtube is also less likely to promote videos that aren’t in your topic as much as they would an on topic video.
-If you’ve been releasing makeup tutorials and suddenly release a gaming video, youtube is going to notice and may not promote that video to your audience as much as they would your other videos.
+Suppose you’ve been releasing makeup tutorials and suddenly released a gaming video.
+In that case, youtube is going to notice and may not promote that video to your audience as much as they would your other videos.
 Your audience subscribed to see a video on one thing and you’re giving them a video on something completely different.
 There’s no guarantee they’re going to like it so youtube probably won’t promote it as much.

 Ultimately, it is best to stay consistent with the topics of your videos.
 Youtube will treat your videos better, and your subscribers that are coming for that kind of content will probably appreciate it more.

-For the topic consistency, again you might find that while you’re finding your feet with youtube that you dip your toe into a few different niches.
-That’s nothing to worry about, but once you’ve found your niche stick with it as much as you can.
-Especially once your audience has started growing.
-At the end of the day they’re subscribing for the type of content your putting out, so give them what they want.
+For topic consistency, again, you might find that while you’re finding your feet with YouTube, you dip your toe into a few different niches.
+That’s nothing to worry about, but once you’ve found your niche, stick with it as much as you can, especially once your audience has started growing.
+At the end of the day they’re subscribing for the type of content you are putting out, so give them what they want.

-BTW, if you do want to start being more consistent with your uploads, I’ve written a little post with some tips on how to stay consistent on youtube to help you out.
+By the way, if you want to start being more consistent with your uploads, I’ve written a little post with some tips on staying consistent on youtube to help you out.